pananton/busrpc-spec/busrpc.md

 ## Class description file

-Class description file *class.proto* must always contain definition of the class descriptor `ClassDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the class by means of a nested types.
+Class description file *class.proto* must always contain definition of the class descriptor `ClassDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the class by means of a predefined nested types.
 Busrpc specification currently recognizes only `ObjectId` structure, which describes class object identifier.
 Definitions of other types may also be nested inside `ClassDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.

 ### `ObjectId`